nalekberov/blog/_posts/2024-06-11-dear-apple-ai-is-not-missing-piece-in-your-puzzle.md

 I recently bought an 11" iPad Air M2 model, after using it just for a week I decided to return it.
-I just couldn't justify the price for use case.
+I just couldn't justify the price for the use case.
-Not that my use case is too much for a tabled, but specifically for iPad.
-But other than drawing on it and browsing the web, I couldn't find any other use case that I use for my daily drive I mean it's great, it's very fast, the display is amazing, especially with new Apple Pencil Pro, I love how it feels when I draw on it, but there is one thing that really bothers me, it's not the hardware - in fact I think iPad is already exceeded its limit in terms of hardware -
+Not that my use case is too much for a tablet, but specifically for iPad, other than drawing on it and browsing the web, I couldn't find any other use case that I use for my daily drive I mean it's great toy, it's very fast, the display is amazing, especially with new Apple Pencil Pro, I love how it feels when I draw on it, but there is one thing that really bothers me, it's not the hardware - in fact I think iPad is already exceeded its limit in terms of hardware -